nmshd/connector-manager/README.md

 The Connector Manager automatically generates a configuration file for each created Connector instance, filled with the default values you provided during the initialization process.

-If you want to extend this generated configuration file with additional values, you can do so by providing the flag `additional-configuration` either in the create command or the excel sync.
+If you want to extend this generated configuration file with additional values, you can do so by providing the flag `additional-configuration` in the create command.

 This flag can be used to configure the connector (e.g. enable / disable modules).
 If you want to disable the coreHttpApi module, you can use the following command: